-- A collaboration agreement in place for the counter-terrorism policing network that will be taking responsibility for Special Branch services from regional forces. - The Commissioner is the chair of the National Counter Terrorism Strategic Board, which supports the governance of counter-terrorism policing nationally. - The National Ballistics Intelligence Service (NABIS) where the West Midlands Police is the cohost force.
+- A collaboration agreement in place for the counter-terrorism policing network that will be taking responsibility for Special Branch services from regional forces. - The National Ballistics Intelligence Service (NABIS) where the West Midlands Police is the cohost force.
 The arrangement also being subject to a collaboration agreement and the Commissioner is represented on the NABIS governing board. - The West Midlands Regional Organised Crime Unit (ROCU) is the subject of a four-force collaboration agreement (Staffordshire, Warwickshire, West Mercia and West Midlands).
-The future governance arrangements of the ROCU are likely to be impacted by Sir Craig Mackey's review of serious and organised crime. - The West Midlands Violence Reduction Unit which was launched in 2019 and involved WMP, health and education professionals to work together to understand the causes of serious violence in the West Midlands and agreeing a co-ordinated response. - A West Midlands wide Community Safety Partnership enabling crime reduction activities to be commissioned more effectively and efficiently. - A shared Complaints Review Manager resource with Warwickshire's Police and Crime Commissioner.
+The future governance arrangements of the ROCU are likely to be impacted by Sir Craig Mackey's review of serious and organised crime. - The West Midlands Violence Reduction Unit which was launched in 2019 and involved WMP, health and education professionals to work together to understand the causes of serious violence in the West Midlands and agreeing a co-ordinated response. - A West Midlands wide Community Safety Partnership enabling crime reduction activities to be commissioned more effectively and efficiently. - A Safer Travel Partnership with West Midlands Combined Authority and West Midlands Police that continues to significantly reduce crime on all modes of transport across the region. - An agreement with Birmingham Airport for WMP to provide policing services to the airport. - A shared Complaints Review Manager resource with Warwickshire's Police and Crime Commissioner.
 This post will review complaints against police officers on behalf of the Commissioner. - A regional approach in the introduction and operation of the Police Education Qualification Framework. - A bilateral collaboration with Warwickshire Police and Crime Commissioner where West Midlands Police are delivering a range of services to the Warwickshire Police. - The Regional Criminal Justice Forum which is a collaborative partnership between PCCs, forces and criminal justice colleagues across the West Midlands, designed to address cross cutting themes and issues that are affecting all four areas.